Patkai Christian College

 Patkai Christian College is a college of higher education in Chümoukedima–Seithekema, Nagaland.
 It is rated highest by the National Assessment and Accreditation Council in the state of Nagaland, out of 11 colleges recognised by the University Grants Commission of India.
 It is rated with A grade for three consecutive assessments by NAAC and also with a status of CPE (College with potential for excellence).

 The NAAC team re-accredited the institution in March 2010, giving it the A grade with a CGPA of 3.06.
-In 2016, it is re-accredited with CGPA 3.26.
+In 2016, it was re-accredited with CGPA 3.26.
 Patkai Christian College was established in 1974 as a liberal Arts College.

 History

 Patkai, of which the Nagaland Baptist Church Council and Manipur Baptist Convention are major sponsors, was started in August 1974 with twenty students.
 However, the college is not a denominational institution, so the college receives financial assistance from several Christian denominational churches as well as independent churches and organizations.
 In late 1975, Patkai was provisionally affiliated to the North Eastern Hill University, Shillong.

 The college offers various courses from all available art courses, social sciences, commerce, sciences, computer sciences, business administration, and music courses.